Soreq Applied Research Accelerator Facility

+The Soreq Applied Research Accelerator Facility (SARAF) is a superconducting radiofrequency linear accelerator and neutron source, located at the Soreq Nuclear Research Center in Yavne, Israel.
+Its highly configurable neutron spectrum and produced range of light radionuclides makes it suitable for a range of research topics that previously required a nuclear reactor, such as fusion reactor material studies, producing radionuclides and astrophysics research.

+Technical details

-The Soreq Applied Research Accelerator Facility (SARAF) is a multi-user and versatile particle accelerator facility.
-It is on a proton/deuteron RF superconducting linear accelerator, with variable energy (5-40 MeV) and a continuous wave (CW) high ion current (0.04-5 mA), and located at the Soreq Nuclear Research Center.
+SARAF is a multi-user and versatile particle accelerator facility based on a proton/deuteron RF superconducting linear accelerator.
+It has a variable energy of around 40 MeV and a continuous wave (CW) high ion current (0.04-5 mA).

+Instead of using lithium as a spallation jet target, like most linacs, it uses an eutectic gallium indium alloy with a melting point of 15.7°C. GaIn is considerably safer than the very reactive alkali metal lithium.

-The SARAF high-intensity superconducting linear particle accelerator for light ions belongs to a new generation of particle accelerators.
-The high ion current generates an unprecedented amount of fast neutrons and radioactive nuclei, that may be used to explore rare nuclear reactions, produce new types of radiopharmaceuticals and more.
-Moderated neutrons can be used for non-destructive tests with similar resolution and contrast as performed in reactors.
+This high-intensity superconducting linear particle accelerator for light ions, belongs to a new generation of particle accelerators.
+The high ion current generates a copious amount of fast neutrons and light radioactive nuclei.